 To enable the load generator to run, the system-wide startup scripts must be modified to set specific environment variables.
 The required modifications to the startup scripts are made by the Load Generator Setup wizard.
-If the startup scripts
+If the startup scripts were not correctly modified during the setup of the load generator, you can manually make the required changes to the startup scripts as described below.
+The required changes differ slightly between C shell users, and Bourne and Korn shell users.

-Manually modifying the startup scripts for C shell users
+• Manually modifying the startup scripts for C shell users